vladimirazarov/flowforge/README.md

 11. **Save Final:** Press `a` to save the final outputs (e.g., to `output/run4`).
 12. **Quit:** Press `q` to exit.

-This step-by-step approach, combined with saving incrementally after stages, is useful for understanding how each part of the pipeline transforms the CFG and the generated artifacts.
-You can compare the contents of the `output/run<N>` directories to see how the visualizations, code, and path data "grow" at each step.
+This step-by-step approach, combined with saving in stages after stages, is useful for understanding how each part of the pipeline changes the CFG and the generated files.
+You can compare the contents of the `output/run<N>` directories to see how the diagrams, code, and path data "grow" at each step.

 ## Where do the Outputs Go?

 By default, all generated files are saved into an `output/run<N>` directory (where `<N>` is a run number like 1, 2, etc.) created within the main `software` directory where you run the tool.
 A typical run might produce files like:

 *   `cfg.pdf`: A visual representation of the Control Flow Graph.
-*   `fragment_forest.pdf`: A visualization of the internal structure used during generation.
+*   `fragment_forest.pdf`: A diagram of the internal structure used during generation.
-*   `generated.c`: The synthesized C source code corresponding to the CFG.
+*   `generated.c`: The created C source code matching the CFG.
-*   `config.yaml`: A copy of the configuration parameters used for the run.
+*   `config.yaml`: A copy of the setting parameters used for the run.
 *   `test_paths.txt`: A human-readable list of the generated test paths, their node sequences, and effective formulas.
 *   `test_paths.json`: A structured JSON version of the test paths, including calculated test inputs.
-*   `summary.pdf`: A consolidated PDF report containing the code, CFG visualization and test paths.
+*   `summary.pdf`: A combined PDF report containing the code, CFG diagram and test paths.

 If you use the CLI, you can specify a different location using the `--output-dir` option (e.g., `python -m src.cli pipeline --output-dir ./my_custom_outputs`).
 Otherwise, both the CLI (without `--output-dir`) and the TUI's 'Save' command will create a new `output/run<N>` folder for the results.

 ## Known Limitations

-*   **Complex CFGs:** For highly complex Control Flow Graphs, particularly those with deeply nested loops or intricate branching, the tool may occasionally struggle to generate all required operations.
-This can sometimes result in the generated C code (`generated.c`) being syntactically or logically incomplete for these edge cases.
+*   **Complex CFGs:** For highly complex Control Flow Graphs, particularly those with deeply nested loops or detailed branching, the tool may occasionally struggle to generate all required operations.
+This can sometimes result in the generated C code (`generated.c`) being structurally or logically incomplete for these edge cases.
+It is connected with finding latching node and should be fixed inside fragment_forest.py codegen logic.
+*   **Prime Path Coverage (PPC) on Large Graphs:** For large graphs with significant nesting, the PPC coverage type might fail to generate workable test inputs.
+The current edge condition builder may not adequately handle limits introduced by paths entering and exiting multiple nested loops.
+This can lead to the generation of **invalid test inputs** for PPC on complex graphs.
+Potential solutions involve improving the edge condition building logic to better track state across loop boundaries, adding symbolic execution techniques, or limiting the use of input function parameters within conditions of deeply nested loops.

 ## Utility Scripts (`src/scripts/`)